chaitanyab2311/CUHackHarryPotterGame/README.md

-# CUHackHarryPotterGame
+# Slyther-in Harry Potter Game
-A game developed for CUhack using PixiJs
+A game developed for CUHack8 using PixiJs